my blogJOY IN THIS JOURNEY

 I stay quiet because I don’t believe they will change.

-I stay quiet because it’s taken me 20-25 years to break down the bigoted ideas I had to the point where I am now, I know it takes time and courage and more time.
+I stay quiet because it’s taken me 20-25 years to break down the bigoted ideas I had to the point where I am now.
+I know it takes time and courage to acknowledge our white privilege, and then more time to fully absorb what it means to not have that privlege.
 I’ve been there.
 Until you find another life line to anchor everything to (mine is “love wins”), this is the most terrifying experience in life.
 And I’m afraid that any move I make could add to the terror, not help stabilize.

 I stay quiet because I know that pushing too hard can cause people to dig in deeper, harder, more stubborn.
 When people push me, I immediately resist.